Just when you think the weather is done wreaking havoc on your moods, here comes summer with all it’s heat and sunshine.

 - Trying to plan a summer party or event

 For some, even dealing with a trip to the beach or neighborhood swimming pool is enough to trigger an episode.
+Any stress or change in routine, even if the activity is fun and diverting, can potentially trigger an episode.

 Trying to keep kids, especially younger children entertained during their summer vacation can cause stress that could trigger mania.